enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 around to each location and redrawing the same path at each location, we will instead define the path using a CompiledPath and draw at each of the various desired locations using the `draw_path_at_points` method.
-To do this we instantiate a `CompiledPath`, and then define our path just as we would with the graphics context's current path.
+To do this we instantiate a :class:`CompiledPath`, and then define our path just as we would with the graphics context's current path.
 The interface uses the same :ref:`kiva_path_functions`.
-Finally, we can simply call `draw_path_at_points` passing in the locations we want to draw the path, our compiled path, and the drawing mode.
+Finally, we can simply call :py:meth:`draw_path_at_points` passing in the locations we want to draw the path, our compiled path, and the drawing mode.

 .. literalinclude:: tutorial.py
-    :lines: 75-82
+    :lines: 70-77

 If you run just this code, you will notice that things don't look quite right, as the original lines for the wires still show underneath our resistors.
 We can